bsidestlv/bsidestlv.com/content/register/_index.md

 - Lobbycon has already started on the BSidesTLV Slack, {{< button-link url="https://slack.bsidestlv.com" label="Join our Slack!" icon="slack" >}}
 - Join our mailing list to be notified of any updates and future events {{< button-link url="https://e.bsidestlv.com/subscription/lGCnPUft?locale=en-US" label="Subscribe" icon="subscribe">}}

-## BSidesTLV 2022 - Welcome to the jungle!
+## BSidesTLV 2022 - Welcome to the jungle

 The time has come for us to go hybrid, gather together and share our knowledge!